Benefits of a Wedge Wire False Bottom

 - Improved lautering speed

 If you’re serious about your brewing, consider a wedge wire false bottom.
 But take our word for it—there’s nothing false about the improvements you’ll gain.
-If you would like to learn more about a false bottom from Hendrick, click here.
+Learn more anout a false bottom from Hendrick or contact us today!